The Alouette/Red Wing

 The now unnamed trains #5 and #20 continued to provide service until 1965 when they were finally discontinued.
 The accompanying Red Wing would not live to see the 1960s.
 The train's schedule was a bit slower than the Alouette, requiring close to twelve hours; the northbound run left Boston late in the evening and reached Montreal by breakfast the next morning.

-As ridership across New England declined through the 1950s, a result of better highways and more reliable automobiles enabling travelers to reach their intended destination within only a few hours, there was really no need for so many trains serving such a compact and declining market base.
+As ridership declined through the 1950s - a result of highways and more reliable automobiles - there was no need for so many trains serving such a compact and declining market base.
 With such growing disinterest in rail travel, especially overnight trains, CP and B&M discontinued the Red Wing during October of 1959.

 Recent Articles